On the Sigma invariants of even Artin groups of FC-type: Sigma-invariants

 \section{Sigma-invariants}

-Let $G$ be an arbitrary group.
-In this section we will consider arbitrary characters $\chi:G\to\RR$.
+Let $G$ be a finitely generated group.
+In this section we will consider arbitrary non-trivial characters $\chi:G\to\RR$.
 We say that two characters $\chi_1,\chi_2$ are equivalent if one is a positive scalar multiple of the other, i.e., if $\chi_1=t\chi_2$ for some $t>0$.
 We denote by $[\chi]$ the equivalence class of the character $\chi$ and by $S(G)$ the set of equivalence classes of characters.
 Note that if $G/G'$ has finite torsion and free rank $r$ then $S(G)$ can be identified with the sphere $S^{r-1}$.
-Assume now that $G$ is of type $\FP_\infty$ (or just $\FP_n$ if we want to define the invariants up to degree $n$ only).
 The homological $\Sigma$-invariants of $G$ are certain subsets

 which are very useful to understand the cohomological finiteness properties of subgroups of $G$ containing the commutator $G'$.
-There is also a homotopical version